luka-zitnik/ModSecurity-wiki/Ideas-for-Google-Summer-of-Code-2016.md

 ###ModSecurity Engine-Mode status
-**Brief explanation:** Engine-Mode status is not available for testing nor using (logging, assigning as vale).
+**Brief explanation:** Engine-Mode status is not available for testing nor using (logging in msg, assigning as value).
 **Expected results:** A variable "ENGINE-MODE" could be added.